Hozu gorge [保津峡]

 From Togetsukyo, the name of the river changes to Katsura River.

-The length of the gorge is about 16 km.
+The length of the gorge is about 12 km.

-Originally this gorge was very narrow and rocky.
+Originally, this gorge was very narrow and rocky.

 Since that, this waterway had been an important route connecting between Tanba and Kyoto.

 In the result, the waterway had been no longer in use.

-Instead, the cruising for sightseeing started in 1885, because this gorge is near Arashiyama.
+Instead, the cruising for sightseeing had started in 1885, because this gorge is near Arashiyama.

 Hozu gorge cruising is done by small boat with two boatmen.
-And the